1973 Houston Astros season: Performance overview

 Cedeño proceeded to repeat the 20–50 club for the second consecutive season, with 25 home runs and 56 stolen bases, also accomplished that year by former Houston Astros teammate Joe Morgan, then a member of the Cincinnati Reds.
 Cedeño became the first player in major league history to repeat over consecutive seasons.
+In addition, Cedeño expanded on his status as the first Astro to attain 50 stolen bases for a second campaign, during a club-record span of six consecutive seasons through 1977.
+(Note: For single seasons, playing for HOU, in the regular season, requiring stolen bases ≥ 50, sorted by descending stolen bases.)